kalberto/canoe_test/README.md

 ```
 ## How to serve

-If everything went ok, the project should already be running.
-Check localhost
+The command `docker-compose up` already started `php artisan serve`, the application should be up and running on [localhost](http://localhost).

 ### Testing